rgon/razerMambaSuspend/README.md

 You cannot really use a modern computer without a mouse, so why not take advantage of the docking action?

 ## Requirements
-* A linux computer (tested in Ubuntu 17.10 w/ Gnome 3.26, Wayland display server)
+* A linux computer (tested in Ubuntu 17.10 w/ Gnome 3.26, Wayland display server) with python3 installed.
+* Python dependencies: pydbus ´ sdasd´
 * The [openrazer](https://openrazer.github.io/) driver installed.
 * A Razer Mamba 2015 mouse (will likely work with other rechargeable razer wireless mice such as the Naga Epic Chroma & Ouroboros).
 Tested with the Razer Mamba 2015 (16 000 dpi).